-This application note describes a Virtex[TM]-II device implementation of a CSIX-L1 common switch interface between a network processor's traffic manager and the switching fabric for ATM, IP, MPLS, Ethernet, and similar data communications applications.
-This design uses a pipeline implementation to achieve a low clock period (approximately166 MHz), and uses the 32-bit interface CSIX scheme.
+This application note describes an implementation of a CSIX-L1 common switch interface between a network processor's traffic manager and the switching fabric for ATM, IP, MPLS, Ethernet, and similar data communications applications.
+First designed for Virtex[TM]-II devices, it has been updated for Virtex-II Pro[TM] devices as well.
+The design uses a pipeline implementation to achieve a low clock period (approximately166 MHz for Virtex-II devices or 180 MHz for Virtex-II Pro devices), and uses the 32-bit interface CSIX scheme.